Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 Indeed, all of us play around, don't we, with the idea of would it be right to go back in time and kill baby Hitler?

-There's like a sort of a philosophical uh cliche, and like most of us, you watching this and me now are sort of within the margins of reason and normality on any given day, even though I recognise my own flexibility and vulnerability, and if you're honest, you too, on your worst days, are fragile and have like moments of lashing vicissitude where you might reach out in anger.
+And like most of us, you watching this and me now, are sort of within the margins of reason and normality on any given day, even though I recognize my own flexibility and vulnerability.

 Well, you know, what I suppose we're creating is environments where it becomes more and more permissible and likely that there will be events like this.

-Or have you ever put a post in the comments?
+And have you ever sent a text to someone or have you ever put a post in the comments?

-Now I mean, I don't look at them sometimes.
+I mean, I don't look at them sometimes.

-He wasn't murder Russell, he's the death was staged for us to have a reaction.
+The death was staged for us to have a reaction.

-I would raise a that's pretty good.
+I would raise it.

-I would raise baby Hitler to be more strict with Jews.
+I would raise Baby Hitler to be more strict with Jews.

-But what I'm saying is is online we're all participating in creating communicative environments where extreme that what passes as extreme is normal.
+But what I'm saying is, is online, we're all participating in creating communicative environments where extreme, that what passes as extreme is normal.

-Think of something like think of pornography.
+Think of something like, think of pornography.

-Now pornography is abundant, and not only is it more abundantly available, it's more extreme.
+And not only is it more abundantly available, it's more extreme.

-Like when I was a kid, first looking at pornography, I weren't looking at you know the kind of stuff that I understand is available now.
+Like when I was a kid, first looking at pornography, I weren't looking at, you know, the kind of stuff that I understand is available now.

 Thankfully, I've been freed from the need to look at pornography.

-And do you think that's yes, carry on with this porn analogy actually?
+And do you think that's, yes, carry on with this porn analogy, actually?

 This is pretty good.